Pelada

-Pelada is a Canadian musical duo which formed in 2014.
+Pelada was a Canadian musical duo which formed in 2014.
 The duo is composed of vocalist Chris Vargas and instrumentalist Tobias Rochman.
-The group's music utilizes minimalist electronic instrumentation, including synthesizers, samplers and MIDI based drum machines.
+The group's music emphasizes minimalist electronic instrumentation, including synthesizers, samplers and MIDI based drum machines, coupled with Vargas's Spanish-language lyrics.

 Career

 Their debut album Movimiento Para Cambio (2019) released by Berlin experimental electronic label PAN was described by Pitchfork as having a "subtly fraught quality—lovely as a sunset, yet disturbed by a hidden undercurrent—feels like the duo’s way of acknowledging our fundamental vulnerability", while AllMusic defined the group as a "punk-informed, revolution-minded dance duo from Montreal."
 DJ Mag called them "a vital and contemporary addition dance music’s punk canon."
 Mixmag included them on the "Best Albums of The Decade" list saying "[a] fierce sense of urgency drives the Montreal duo’s debut album.
 Producer Tobias Rochman lays a foundation of bright rave synths, palpitating Latin percussive rhythms, atmospheric trance and earth-shattering acid, which vocalist Chris Vargas takes to another level with acid-tongued lyrical delivery, delving into themes spanning patriarchal oppression to surveillance culture to the impending climate catastrophe in sharp Spanish language polemics."